Where are they now? Real Madrid’s six wonderkids from FM 2012

 But Real inserted a buy-back clause into the contract.
 After a single season of Carvajal proving himself in the Bundesliga, Madrid activated that clause and re-signed him for €6.5million.

 It’s not been the worst piece of business the club’s ever done.
-The full-back has gone on to make 304 appearances for Los Blancos, including those four Champions League wins, and is considered by some to be the best right-back in Real Madrid’s history.
+The full-back has gone on to make over 300 appearances for Los Blancos, including those four Champions League wins, and is considered by some to be the best right-back in Real Madrid’s history.

 Safe to say, Football Manager got this one right.